USS Carter Hall (LSD-50): 2020s

 On 1 June 2020, the Navy reported that two weeks prior, several crew members assigned to Carter Hall had tested positive for COVID-19.
 The exact number of sailors infected was not disclosed due to Defense Department policy, but those infected were "being checked on each day by their leadership [and] receiving deliveries of food and essential items".
 At the time, the ship was docked at her home base.
 Most of the roughly 400 crew members were brought ashore while the ship was being sanitized.

 In December 2020 the US Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that the ship was planned to be placed Out of Commission in Reserve in 2023.

 2021 Deployment

-In 2021, The Ship had took part in Operation Allies Refuge, with the USS Iwo Jima (LHD 7) and USS San Antonio (LPD 17), as part of their deployment.
-In that deployment, 13 personnel were in the bombing in Kabul, Afghanistan on August 27th.
+In 2021, The Ship took part in Operation Allies Refuge, with the USS Iwo Jima (LHD 7) and USS San Antonio (LPD 17), as part of their deployment.
+In that deployment, 13 personnel were in the bombing in Kabul, Afghanistan on August 27.

 The ship was one of several US Navy vessels present in the Atlantic near a suspected Chinese espionage balloon that was downed by the United States on 4 February 2023.
 The crew had stayed out longer, (originally returning to port on February 6), within the vicinity of the sunken parts in response to the spyballoon being sunk.